ziglang/gotta-go-fast/README.md

 automatically commit this file to git and push it, use the command line parameter `--auto-commit-and-push`.
 In this case, the program must be run as a user that has permission to do perform `git commit` and `git push` commands.

+## What About Cool Graphs And Stuff?

+Out of scope.
+This project's entire purpose is to keep records.csv updated with new data.

+It will be the job of a separate project to periodically pull this data and do something useful with it, such as make pretty graphs and put them on ziglang.org.